jamshale/aries-acapy-plugins/multitenant_provider/README.md

  - multitenant_provider.errors.on_unneeded_wallet_key=true
 ```

-#### askar vs basic/indy
+#### multi wallet / single wallet

-There are 2 multitoken manager classes provided in this plugin: one for indy wallet types, one for askar wallet types.
+There are 2 multitoken manager classes provided in this plugin: one is for crating tenant with their own wallets.
+This should be used for indy wallets.
+Indy wallets cannot be shared between tenants.
+The other is for creating tenants with one wallet.
+Askar wallets can be shared between tenants.

-If there is no specific configuration provided for `multitenant_provider.manager.class_name`, we will look at the `wallet_type` (not the `multitenancy-config.wallet_type`). if `wallet_type=askar` then we will load `multitenant_provider.v1_0.manager.AskarMultitokenMultitenantManager` else we will load `multitenant_provider.v1_0.manager.BasicMultitokenMultitenantManager`.
+The default class is `BasicMultitokenMultitenantManager` which creates a new wallet for each tenant.
+If you want to use a single wallet for all askar tenants, you can use the `SingleWalletAskarMultitokenMultitenantManager` class.

 ### build and run